USEPA/WNTR/documentation/model_io.rst

     >>> wntr.network.write_shapefile(wn, 'Net3')

-This creates the following Shapefile directories for junctions, tanks, reservoirs, pipes, pumps, and valves:
+This creates the following Shapefile directories for junctions, tanks, reservoirs, pipes, and pumps:

 * Net3_junctions
 * Net3_tanks
 * Net3_reservoirs
 * Net3_pipes
 * Net3_pumps

-* Note, Net3_valves is not created since Net3 has no valves
+A Shapefile for valves, Net3_valves, is not created since Net3 has no valves.
 Note that patterns, curves, sources, controls, and options are not stored in the Shapefile files.

 The :class:`~wntr.network.io.read_shapefile` function creates a WaterNetworkModel from a dictionary of